{TokyoDev}

 Paul McMahon

 Understanding what software salaries developer in Japan are be tricky.
-As a whole, software development doesn’t pay exceptionally well: according to a 2022 survey conducted by the Ministry of Health, Labor and Welfare of Japan found, the average annual salary of software engineers in Japan is ¥5.2 million.
-This puts it a bit above the overall average salary of ¥4.6 million.
+As a whole, software development doesn’t pay exceptionally well: according to a 2023 survey conducted by the Ministry of Health, Labor and Welfare of Japan, the average annual salary of software engineers in Japan is ¥5.2 million.
+This puts it a bit above the overall average salary of full-time employees of ¥4.7 million.

-At the same time though, TokyoDev’s own survey of English-speaking international software developers in Japan found that the median salary of respondents was ¥9.5 million.
+At the same time though, TokyoDev’s own survey of English-speaking international software developers in Japan found that the median salary of respondents was ¥8.5 million.
 This difference stems from our respondents being anything but typical.
-For instance, 63% of them worked at a company headquartered in Japan, 82% of them used English frequently, and 86% of them worked on an engineering team where many of the members were non-Japanese.
+For instance, only 69% of them worked at a company headquartered in Japan, 79% of them used English frequently, and 82% of them worked on an engineering team where many of the members were non-Japanese.

 This makes answering the question of what is a reasonable software developer salary in Japan difficult.
 If you were a “typical” Japanese software developer with three years of experience, a salary of ¥4 million may sound reasonable.
 And yet if you ask the international developers on TokyoDev’s Discord if the offer is reasonable, you’re likely to be told it is on the low side and you can probably do better.